If you or your business face debt that you cannot repay or credit terms you cannot meet, bankruptcy can offer you a fresh start.

 Chapter 7 Bankruptcy

-Chapter 7 Bankruptcy is the most commonly filed type, and it can benefit both individuals and businesses.
+Chapter 7 bankruptcy is the most commonly filed type, and can benefit both individuals and businesses.
 In order to become eligible for Chapter 7, you must pass a "means test" establishing that you are not able to repay your debts to creditors.
-Those who file Chapter 7 Bankruptcy are released from their personal liability for debts that qualify as dischargeable, such as credit card debt and medical bills.
+Those who file Chapter 7 bankruptcy are released from their personal liability for debts that qualify as dischargeable, such as credit card debt and medical bills.
 Debts that do not qualify include student loans, back child support, money owed due to having caused a personal injury, income taxes, and money owed for having broken the law (such as traffic tickets).